 Access Adaptations – Being able to get in and out of a Motability car swiftly and without pain or discomfort is crucial.
 Adjustable swivel seats can be operated manually or electronically to enable improved access, or act as the bottom half of a wheelchair base.
 Electric person hoists, meanwhile, can be an alternative to a fully wheelchair-accessible vehicle.

-Driving Adaptations – Changing or replacing certain instruments will ensure that your disability does not hamper you in driving safely and well.
+Driving Adaptations – Changing or replacing certain instruments will ensure that your individual needs are always met so that you are able to drive safel and well.
 Problems with maintaining appropriate speed and acceleration can be addressed with modified pedals or wheel-mounted hand controls.
 Steering aids can help those who find it difficult to turn a wheel, while remote controls allow you to easily access a variety of functions.

 Storage Adaptation – Loading and unloading wheelchairs or other necessary mobility aids can be problematic, as well as taking up a substantial amount of space that could be used for luggage and other passengers.
 A variety of hoists, as well as the fitting of tie-down points, allow effortless stowage; a rooftop box can also be used to carry wheelchairs or other items.

 For customers suffering from severe mobility problems, a Wheelchair Accessible Vehicle (WAV) is essential.
-The adaptations available through the Motability scheme ensure that a disabled driver or passenger can enter or exit any vehicle with a minimum of delay or discomfort.
+The adaptations available through the Motability scheme ensure that a any user of the vehicle who may use a wheelchair, can enter or exit any vehicle with a minimum of delay or discomfort.

 Making a car or van fully wheelchair accessible usually consists of tie-down points for the chair, and a lowered floor or raised roof to provide sufficient headroom.
 Smaller cars tend to have a ramp, whilst larger vehicles will often need a small lift mechanism to transport a bulkier wheelchair or other equipment.